1. Agritourism Risk Management in this Brand-New Era

 Award Amount: $34,345

 Extension has a history of providing workshops addressing retirement and farm succession planning.
 However, without addressing family communication difficulties, the practicality of these workshops is limited.
-We seek to provide a series of workshops on retirement and succession planning that include an emphasis on family communication skills.
-In particular, communication skills will focus on developing shared goals and conflict resolution.
+We provided a series of workshops on retirement and succession planning that included an emphasis on family communication skills.
+In particular, communication skills were focused on developing shared goals and conflict resolution.

-Improving interpersonal skills in communicating and developing shared goals with family members to allow for development of successful succession plans.
+The target audience was Maryland and Delaware farmers and their family members.
+The goal was to improve interpersonal skills in communicating and develop shared goals with family members to allow for the development of successful succession plans.

-Number of producers who will achieve these results: 150
+Number of producers who achieved these results: 49

 6. Financial Management Practices to Rapidly Evaluate and Respond to New Situations